-Liverpool are the early leaders in this season’s Premier League title race, having enjoyed a perfect start to the new campaign with five successive wins to establish an early five-point lead at the top.
+Arsenal are the early leaders in this season’s Premier League, having enjoyed a perfect start to the new campaign with five successive wins.

 Arsenal – 5 wins (2004/05)

-Forward Jose Antonio Reyes scored in each of the club’s first five fixtures as they comfortably dispatched of Everton, Middlesbrough, Blackburn, Norwich and Fulham, before Sam Allardyce’s Bolton side stopped the run by earning a 2-2 draw at Highbury.
+Jose Antonio Reyes scored in each of the club’s first five fixtures as Arsenal comfortably dispatched of Everton, Middlesbrough, Blackburn, Norwich and Fulham, before Sam Allardyce’s Bolton side stopped the run by earning a 2-2 draw at Highbury.

-Despite their impressive start, Arsenal would ultimately have to settle for second place in the Premier League, though an FA Cup victory provided some consolation.
+Despite their impressive start, Arsenal ultimately had to settle for second place in the Premier League, though an FA Cup win provided some consolation.